 Drop notification must be received by August 1st 2018 for a 50% refund.

 No refunds issued after 8/1/2018.

 Awards go to open male and female overall winner and top male and female in each age group.
 Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group that the open winner comes from.

-Local time: 7:27 AM
+Local time: 2:45 PM

 The race start and finish are about 20 miles apart.
-Runners are responsible for their own transportation between the start and finish.
 Participants are asked to be generous in providing rides to other runners.
-Organizations independent of the race have provided shuttle service in past years and are expected to again this year.
+Organizations independent of the race have provided shuttle service in past years and are expected to again this year with expanded services.
 Watch our Facebook page for details.